midNight-jam/Peer-to-Peer_Online_Market_Place_-_Homestay_Network_AirBnb_model/README.md

 using the message broker Rabbit MQ which implements the Advance Messaging and Queuing Protocol.
 The various modules are also integrated in this layer.

+    Data Layer:

-3. Data Layer: The data layer comprises of the database to store the data for various modules.
+The data layer comprises of the database to store the data for various modules.
 In this layer we define the relationship between different tables.
 We have used both MongoDB and MySQL to store the data.

       • Modules:
 We have implemented various modules as per the requirements namely, Host, Trips, Billing and Admin.
 The host model stores the data about the host and the property he has listed.
 The trips module stores the data about the trip of the user.
 The billing module stores the bills for various trips and admin model has the data for all the users, their trips, lists and bills.
 Each of these module has its own characteristics and schema.

     • Implementation:

 We have implemented the user interface and various functionalities for each of the modules mentioned above.
 We have implemented key features like address validator to validate the address of the property entered by the user, maps using google map API which the properties in a particular area on google map.
 We have used Rabbit MQ as message broker between the client and server which makes the application reliable and scalable.
 We have also used Redis for caching sql data.

     • Testing:

 We have tested our application using mocha and jmeter.
 The various graphs shown below discusses the result of jmeter testing.
 We also tested application using Mocha to check if the functionalities are as expected. v How we handled “Heavy Weight” resources.

 The heavy weight resources in our application are the profiles images and profile videos of the user, the images of the property that the user saved while listing his property for rent and the images uploaded by the user while reviewing a property.
-We have followed industry best practices and used Amazon S3 to store these images, retrieving the images from cloud is less expensive than fetching the images from database. v The policy you used to decide when to write data into the database We are storing the data into the database optimally.
+We have followed industry best practices and used Amazon S3 to store these images, retrieving the images from cloud is less expensive than fetching the images from database.

+ The policy you used to decide when to write data into the database We are storing the data into the database optimally.
 For Example, while posting a property on rent the user has to enter the information about the property in multiple pages, we are not storing the data into the database at each page rather we store the data in the database only at the last step, this way if the user wishes to cancel the booking in between we don’t have to rollback all the data and also we don’t have to store the data into the database at each step.

 Similarly, in trips we are fetching the listings of a particular city only once from the database and then we store this data in local storage, we use this locally saved data in the next booking screens and save the data about the booking at the last step.